timmylindh/CHL/README.md

 ## What is CHL?

 CHL, short for *C Hypertext Library*, is a library written in C to be used to write web applications of all sorts.
-CHL will provide a lot of useful features:
+CHL provides a lot of useful features:

 > - *Set, configure and remove cookies and sessions.*
 - *File management: upload and store files on the server.*